benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 floating-point numbers), bitwise operators, a basic UTF-8 library, and many minor features.</p>

-<h4>New stuff</h4>
+<h4>Language changes</h4>

 <p>One of the interesting new features in Lua 5.4 is the addition of <a
 href="https://www.lua.org/manual/5.4/manual.html#3.3.7">local variable
 "attributes"</a>.
 When declaring a local (block-scoped) variable, a developer can add <tt>&lt;const&gt;</tt> or <tt>&lt;close&gt;</tt> after a variable name to give it that attribute.
 The <tt>const</tt> attribute is
-straightforward: similar to <tt>const</tt> in JavaScript, it means that the specified variable cannot be reassigned after the initialization in its declaration.
-The <tt>const</tt> attribute does not make a data structure "immutable": a developer is not prevented from changing entries in a table stored in a <tt>const</tt> variable, but the variable name cannot be assigned again.
+straightforward: similar to <tt>const</tt> in C, it means that the specified variable cannot be reassigned after the initialization in its declaration.
+The <tt>const</tt> attribute does not make a data structure
+immutable: a developer is not prevented from changing entries in a table stored in a <tt>const</tt> variable, but the variable name cannot be assigned again.
 The <tt>const</tt> attribute provides a small amount of compile-time safety, as the compiler will give an error if a constant is accidentally